GeorgeG518/MTSU-CSCI-4600-Summer-2022/README.md

 # 3. General Rundown of Modules and goals by the end of the summer *SUBJECT TO MOST EXPANSION*:
+## Every Module will have a README
 <p>The point of these are to learn markdown text formatting as that would be pretty useful, but also make writing the report easier.
 I want it to be a matter of copy and pasting instead of trying to write a full blown paper at the end of the summer.<p>

-## Every Module Requires the Following in a README:
+These will Require the Following:
-* Each file's purpose
+* Each file's purpose in that module
-* What I learned
+* What I learned/how I learned it
-* how to run
+* How to run/prerequisites
-* Short log of when I worked on things
+* Short time/date log of when I worked on things for accountability

+## Module Outline (Tentative) May 8th-August 5th
+I want to start a week early because I'm bored but also for some wiggle room.
+Ideally want to be done by July 31st.
+(12-13 Weeks over 4 modules) to have a week to prepare the paper.

+### Module One: Fortran (May 8th-May 29th)
+Fortran still has its use cases after all of these years, and knowing the syntax and semantics would place me in a good position at work.

+I want to cover the following:
+* Short history of Fortran
+* Syntax
+  * Free vs Fixed form, how to specify which is being used
+  * Math Expression syntax
+  * Strings
+* I/O
+* Loops
+* Logic
+* Key Differences from C [arrays, data types, program structure]

+This module will be considered "done" with a capstone project.
+It will essentially be a copy of a project I did for discrete a few years ago
+* Read in matrix(ces) with dimensions specified (Through file I/O)
+* Read in an operation
+  * Operations: Addition/Subtraction, Multiplication, Boolean
+  * New Operation: Gaussian Elimination! <- This one will take the most time.
+* Output these to a file

+Not going to really care about error checking like the other project.

+### Module Two: Speeding Up Python (May 29-June 19th)

+Python is heavily used at work, and one of the most common things done with it is boosting speed.

+This module will be more "research" focused.
+I want to look at all the ways you can boost the speed of python.
+* Threading
+* Multiprocessing
+* C/Fortran Interfacing
+* Numba (JIT Compiled Python)
+* Cython
+* GPU Offloading
+* Maybe reading into some MPI stuff as a primer for the fall

+The ideal capstone project would be to develop a program that can be ran using every method, and then have their timing results compared.
+Here\'s a few options: https://www.cs.cmu.edu/~scandal/nesl/algorithms.html

+I like the idea of using Dr. Butler\'s convex hull program we did for systems.
+I can write up the algorithm from memory [unless I can get my CS account back] then implement it in python.
+As I research, I can just reimplement it with the new methods and keep them all in one notebook.

+### Module Three: The Math/Numerical Analysis Unit (June 19th-July 10th)
+Math is a huge part of my job, and I could definitely go for some improvement.
+I dread this module.
+* Explore some ODE/PDE calculation in python and Fortran
+* How does that works with various libraries?
+* Numerical methods like finite differences or Euler\'s Method
+* Fourier transformations, interpolation, taylor series
+* Use cases for all of these

+### Module Four: Other Useful Stuff (July 10th-July 24th)
+This module is still a bit in the air...
+* I could learn Julia
+* Python data visualization: matplotlib, seaborne
+* Data manipulation
+* Maybe CMake if i don\'t end up using it throughout the study

+### Paper Week: (July 24th-July 31st)